Bloodbat/SanguineMutants/README.md

 ## Mutuus

-Based on the Symbiote firmware for Warps.
+Based on the Symbiote firmware for Warps, fully polyphonic.

 ## Nebulae